The Warriors (video game): Plot

-Swan and the remaining Warriors - Snow, Ajax, and Cowboy - are chased into Riverside Park by the Baseball Furies, where they defeat them.
+Swan and the remaining Warriors – Snow, Ajax, and Cowboy – are chased into Riverside Park by the Baseball Furies, where they defeat them.
 Afterward, Ajax notices a lone woman in the park and leaves the group to stay with her despite Swan's objections.
 When Ajax becomes sexually aggressive, the woman, revealed to be an undercover police officer, handcuffs him to the bench and arrests him.
-Arriving at Union Square, Rembrandt, Vermin, and Cochise are seduced by an all-female gang, the Lizzies, and invited into their warehouse, but escape when it's revealed to be a trap.
-In the process, they learn everyone believes they murdered Cyrus.
+Arriving at Union Square, Rembrandt, Vermin, and Cochise are seduced by an all-female gang, the Lizzies, and invited into their warehouse, but escape when it's revealed to be a trap, learning the truth, everyone believes they murdered Cyrus.
 Meanwhile, Swan returns to 96th Street station and finds Mercy.
 The pair travel to Union Square on foot while forming a close bond and being stalked by the Punks, whom they eventually defeat upon reuniting with the other Warriors.
-Meanwhile, a gang member informs the Riffs that Luther framed the Warriors for killing Cyrus.
+Meanwhile, a gang member informs Masai and the rest of the Riffs that Luther framed the Warriors for killing Cyrus.

 The Warriors finally arrive at Coney Island, only to find the Rogues waiting for them.
 Luther admits to murdering Cyrus for no particular reason, and challenges Swan to a one-on-one fight, before pulling out a gun.
 Swan dodges his shot and throws a switchblade at his hand, disarming him.
-The Riffs then arrive to deal with the Rogues, and acknowledge the Warriors' courage before they leave.
+The Riffs then arrive to deal with the Rogues.
+Luther tries to convince them the Warrior were the culprit to no avail, but Masai refused to be bamboozled for a second time and acknowledged the Warriors' courage before punishing the Rogues.
 The radio DJ announces the hit on the Warriors has been called off and salutes them with a song―"In The City".
 The game ends with the Warriors walking down the beach, finally safe and home.